-Title: An investigation of the relationship between county demographic information and per capita income in the US during 1990 and 1992 Author: Daniel Nason Department of Statistics and Data Science, Carnegie Mellon University dnason@andrew.cmu.edu
+Title: Investigating how demographic information relates to per capita income in the most populous counties in the United States from 1990 and 1992 Author: Daniel Nason Department of Statistics and Data Science, Carnegie Mellon University dnason@andrew.cmu.edu

-Abstract
+1 Abstract

-In this paper, we address questions regarding the relationships between data containing county-level demographic variables in the sample and develop models to predict per capita income (PCI) while noting limitations of the data in the context of the research questions.
+In this paper, we address the questions regarding relationships between the variables in the sample and develop models to predict per capita income while noting limitations of the data in context.
 We utilize County Demographic Information (CDI) data collected by Kutner et al. (2005), which includes information and measures on income, population, economic activity, as well as education, age and crime demographics across the most populous counties in the USA from 1990 and 1992.
-To examine our research questions of interest and build models, we employed exploratory data analysis (EDA), multiple linear regression, and variable selection to capture the relationships between the variables in the study.
-From the analysis we choose the best set of predictor variables with variable selection techniques to predict PCI while still being reasonably explainable to social scientists, although some relationships, such as a positive association between income and crime and unemployment rate, are surprising.
-The limitations of the selected model and the data in the study are also detailed and future directions to the analysis are considered to improve the study and validly generalize the results in a contemporary setting.
+To examine our research questions of interest and build models, we employ exploratory data analysis (EDA), multiple linear regression, and variable selection to capture the relationships between the variables in the study.
+Based on the analysis, we find the best set of predictor variables with variable selection techniques to predict per capita income while still being reasonably explainable in the setting of the data, although some relationships, such as a positive association between income and crime and unemployment rate, are surprising.
+The limitations of the model generated and the data utilized in the study are also detailed and future directions to the analysis are considered to improve the study and validly generalize the results in a contemporary setting.

-1 Introduction
+2 Introduction

-The ability to predict the well-being of its citizens is often the aim of policymakers and social scientists as they develop theories and enact programs related to human interactions.
-Attempts at improving quality of life are typically targeted at improving average income per person (PCI), as classical economic reasoning dictates that more income leads to greater happiness for the individual and, by extension, the community.
-Developing models that capture the relationship between PCI and other variables to provide accurate predictions would greatly assist both academics and policymakers, allowing them to tailor their actions to improving metrics that will have a positive impact on the community.
+The ability to predict the well-being of its citizens has often been the aim of policymakers and social scientists as they attempt to develop theories and enact programs related to human interactions.
+Attempts at improving quality of life are typically targeted at improving average income per person (per capita income), as classical economic reasoning dictates that more income leads to greater happiness for the individual and, by extension, the community.
+Developing models that capture the relationship between per capita income and other variables to provide accurate predictions would greatly assist both academics and policymakers, allowing them to tailor their activities toward improving metrics that will have a positive impact on the community.

-However, predicting these metrics with reasonable accuracy has proven surprising challenging due to the unpredictability of human behavior and the interrelated complexities of economies even at the county level.
-Using data from Kutner et al. (2005), this paper attempts to provide a solution by utilizing multiple linear regression analysis to capture the relationship between PCI and numerous other variables to build a prediction model for the outcome of interest.
-Through this, we hope to detail important relationships between variables that are common among counties in the US and, as a result, clarify the impacts of these relationships on PCI so social scientists and policymakers can target these metrics when considering new initiatives to improve the general welfare of their citizens.
+However, predicting this metric with reasonable accuracy has proven surprising challenging due to the unpredictability of human behavior and the interrelated complexities of economies even at the county level.
+Using data from Kutner et al. (2005), this paper attempts to provide a solution to this by utilizing multiple linear regression analysis to capture the relationship between per capita income and numerous other variables to build a prediction model for the outcome of interest.
+Through this, we hope detail important relationships between variables that are common among counties in the US and, as a result, clarify the impacts of these relationships on per capita income so policymakers can target these metrics when considering new initiatives and improve the general welfare of their citizens.